 We use vector-charts.
-You probably wonder yourself why?
+You wonder why?

-They are wonderfully flexible.
+In contrast to Raster charts, Vector charts are wonderfully flexible.
 Let’s see some examples.

 And now we display the place names and we sail 120° in Course Up mode.